Breaking the Scale Barrier: One-Shot Knowledge Transfer via Frequency Transform: Experiments

 \textbf{Width Expansion.} The reversible nature of DCT and IDCT enables FRONT to flexibly scale model widths.
 As shown in Table~\ref{tab:width}, our method consistently outperforms other initialization and transfer methods.
 Direct initialization methods like Mimetic exhibit substantially lower performance, underscoring the critical role of pre-trained knowledge in effective model initialization.
 LiGO introduces excessive randomness, hindering the initialization of larger models, while Wt Select disrupts structural knowledge transfer.
 Although WAVE utilizes Kronecker operations with weight templates for reasonable results, FRONT{\scalebox{1}{\text{+}}}’s transformation of low-frequency information further enhances source models' decoupling.
 This allows our method to achieve robust and flexible initialization across varying model widths while preserving essential knowledge structures.

-\textbf{Initialization Performance during Full Training.} Figure~\ref{fig:combined_wrap} shows the training performance of various direct initialization methods between DeiT-S and DeiT-Ti over 300 epochs.{ All reported results for FRONT are averaged over five independent runs with different random seeds to ensure robustness. }Methods leveraging pre-trained knowledge, including Wt Select, LiGO, {Knowledge Distillation (KD)} and Cluster-LG, exhibit stronger early-stage performance than random initialization.
+\textbf{Initialization Performance during Full Training.} Figure~\ref{fig:DeiT_300} shows the training performance of various direct initialization methods between DeiT-Ti and DeiT-S over 300 epochs.
+All reported results for FRONT are averaged over five independent runs with different random seeds to ensure robustness.
+Methods leveraging pre-trained knowledge, including Wt Select, LiGO, KD and Cluster-LG, exhibit stronger early-stage performance than random initialization.
 In contrast, FRONT{} employs a unified conversion strategy that preserves low-frequency components, enabling effective initialization and consistently strong performance throughout training.

-\subsubsection{Generalization Across Downstream Datasets.}
+\subsubsection{Generalization Across Downstream Datasets}

 \textbf{Initialization on DeiT-based Architectures.} In Table~\ref{tab:downstream}, all methods, including ours, use a source model pre-trained on ImageNet-1K for initialization.
 Following that, the downstream models are directly trained on downstream tasks without any additional pre-training.
-We supplement the additional experiment of FRONT on the ResNet models in Appendix~\ref{app:resnet}.

 Our method consistently improves performance across all datasets, demonstrating strong generalization from initialization.
 In contrast, methods such as Mimetic and GHN-3 show limited adaptability on certain datasets, while Wt Select occasionally underperforms He-Init on specific datasets like iNaturalist-2019.
 These results emphasize the need to transfer essential knowledge without task overfitting.
 Notably, FRONT{\scalebox{1}{\text{+}}} achieves superior performance while transferring fewer parameters than WAVE.
 By efficiently leveraging low-frequency components, our method reduces storage overhead and enables flexible, effective initialization.